canonical/pebble/README.md

 #### Log forwarding

 Pebble supports forwarding its services' logs to a remote Loki server or syslog receiver (via UDP/TCP).
-In the `log-targets` section of the plan, you can specify destinations for log forwarding:
+In the `log-targets` section of the plan, you can specify destinations for log forwarding, for example:
 ```yaml
 log-targets:
     loki-example: